Errl/neighborhood-map/README.md

 ## Installation
 1. Download or clone the repository.
 2. Unzip the repo if necessary.
+3. Final source code is in the build folder.
-3. Open index.html in your browser of choice.
+3. Open index.html from the build folder in your browser of choice.

 ## Tools Used
 * [Knockout.js](http://knockoutjs.com/)